SvenKlaassen/GGMtest/README.md

 ![alt text](https://github.com/SvenKlaassen/GGMtest/blob/master/plots/example_large_1.png "Estimated GGM")

 ## Application
 A small application from psychology.
-For documentation of the
+The  `bfi` dataset contains `n = 2800` oberservations of 25 personality self report intems.
+For a documentation on the covariables see `bfi` in the `psych` package.
 ```R
 library("psych")
 library("dplyr")